Our Board & Staff

 John joined the Institute of Transport and Logistics Studies (ITLS) at University of Sydney in July 2008 as Adjunct Professor and Bus Industry Confederation Senior Research Fellow in Sustainable Land Transport.
 Prior to taking on this role, he had nine years as Executive Director of Bus Association Victoria, after eight years as Deputy Chairman of the National Road Transport Commission.

-John has been a member of the Committee for Melbourne's Transport and Climate Change Task Forces, the Vicurban Board, the Urban Renewal Authority Victoria Board, the Victorian Alpine Resorts Coordinating Council and is now a board member of Road Safety Inspections and Chair of ADC Forum, an Australian leadership development group.
+John is former Chair of the ADC Forum, has been a member of the Committee for Melbourne’s Transport and Climate Change Task Forces, the Vicurban Board, the Urban Renewal Authority Victoria Board, the Victorian Alpine Resorts Coordinating Council and is now a board member of Road Safety Inspections, an Australian leadership development group.
 In 2012-13 he was a member of the Ministerial Advisory Committee advising Victoria’s Minister for Planning on Melbourne’s new Metropolitan Planning Strategy.
 John is also a member of the ITLS and Monash ITS Advisory Committees.
 He was awarded a Centenary Medal for services to public transport and conservation.

 Roger is a founder and principal of independent corporate advisory firm, Fawkner Capital.
 Roger has over 20 years’ experience as a corporate adviser, manager and investor and heads Fawkner Capital’s work in the construction and engineering, e-business, healthcare, cleantech, telecommunications and tourism sectors.